Imagine your perfect landscape.

 Cons of rustic landscape design: The style is so popular that it doesn’t stand out since so many people have it.

 Traditional Landscape Design Style

 The majority of the landscapes across the country are traditional.
 This style is one you'd think about going best with a colonial style home or brick home.

-Typical elements of a traditional style garden are red brick pavers arranged in a classic herringbone pattern and cottage style garden beds with a nice mixture of perennials and shrubs.
+Typical elements of a traditional landscape style are red brick pavers arranged in a classic herringbone pattern and cottage style garden beds with a nice mixture of perennials and shrubs.